16kushaal/Data-and-Storytelling---Case-Study/README.md

 The 2024 graduate job market is not yet rewarding AI — it’s training for it.
 The next valuation cycle will belong to those who combine Python, Cloud, and Systems fluency to operationalize intelligence at scale.

+### Reflection: Learning, Uncertainty, and Next Steps

+As the analysis progressed, one clear realization emerged — the hype curve and the value curve don’t move in sync.
+AI and data skills dominate aspiration and discourse, but the compensation and hiring volumes still favor stability and performance (Systems and Enterprise roles).
+This disconnect highlights how markets transition gradually — investment first, returns later.

+#### Uncertainties:

+The 2024 job dataset may not fully represent small or regional firms, which could understate non-cloud or hybrid tech roles.

+Salary data might be biased by limited samples in high-paying subdomains like embedded systems or quant development.

+Next Steps:
+With access to multi-year hiring data and cross-industry employer breakdowns, the analysis could model how skill demand migrates over time — predicting when AI/ML will move from high-signal to high-value territory.
+Additionally, applying correlation or regression analysis could help quantify how specific skills (e.g., Python + Cloud) influence compensation directly.